amichirayata/amichirayata.github.io/_pages/about.md

 Here are some of the topics I have worked on:

-* *Efficient video object detection using sparse detection transformer*
+* **Dynamic and energy-efficient camera ISP optimisation and image restoration**
-* *Score-guided variational solution to self-supervised inverse problems*
+* **Score-guided variational solution to self-supervised inverse problems**
-* *Energy-efficient image restoration and camera ISP optimisation*
+* **Efficient video object detection using sparse detection transformer**
-* *Bio-sensor guided systems for health understanding and monitoring*
+* Bio-sensor guided systems for health understanding and monitoring
-* *Exploration of geographical bias in LLMs and VLMs*
+* Exploration of geographical bias in LLMs and VLMs
-* *Bringing up the multi-LoRA framework on wafer-scale systems*
+* Bringing up the multi-LoRA framework on wafer-scale systems

 I am grateful to have collaborated with various research labs at various points in time.
 At [Qualcomm](https://www.qualcomm.com/research/projects/computer-vision), I work with the Visual Tech ML RnD team.
 I was an [IUSSTF-Viterbi research fellow](https://iusstf.org/iusstf-viterbi-program?awardCategory=573465&scroll=true) at the ECE, University of Southern California, in summer'24, and worked with Prof. [Peter Beerel](https://sites.usc.edu/eessc/research-areas/machine-learning/) on memory- and energy-efficient ML.
 In my master's thesis, I have designed a score-based variational self-supervised image denoiser under the guidance of Prof. [Chandra Sekhar Seelamantula](https://spectrum.ee.iisc.ac.in/people/current/lab-director/css/) at the EE, IISc.
 In a past life, I also worked with TCS Research on designing intelligent digital health systems and with the Sir C.V.
 Raman Institute for Physics and Music at Jadavpur University on studies aimed at understanding the brain using music and EEG.